esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 "Dig a Little Deeper" emerged from that season of excavation—when I learned you can't heal what you won't feel, and you can't feel what you keep buried.

-My counselor, Dr. Petit, explained it with devastating clarity: "It's been said time heals all wounds...yet for the untreated or poorly treated wound, time will infect then scar.
-For the unset or improperly set bone, time will knit then lame."
+My counselor, Dr. Petit, explained it with devastating clarity:

+> "It's been said time heals all wounds...yet for the untreated or poorly treated wound, time will infect then scar.
+For the unset or improperly set bone, time will knit then lame.
+Treat the wound properly, set the bone right, then time becomes a servant of healing and ceases to be its enemy.
+As it is with the body so it is with the soul, the interaction, the conversation, and the relationship."
+>
+> — Dr. Petit

 This is medically accurate.
 A wound left untreated doesn't heal—it becomes infected and forms scar tissue over the infection.
 A broken bone left unset knits back together in the wrong position, leaving you permanently lame.

 The same is true spiritually and emotionally.
 Time doesn't heal soul wounds.
 Proper treatment does.
 And proper treatment requires digging—opening the wound, draining the infection, then giving time as the servant of healing rather than as the supposed healer itself.